 Therefore, the inumber argument can be supplied to the Excel Imabs function as either:

-In the example below, the Excel Imabs function is used find the absolute value (the modulus) of different complex numbers.
+In the example below, the Excel Imabs function is used find the absolute value (the modulus) of five different complex numbers.

 Note that, in the above example spreadsheet: